How To Bet On Super Bowl 2024 In Missouri

 The Kansas City Chiefs will take on the San Francisco 49ers in Super Bowl LVIII at Allegiant Stadium in Las Vegas, Nevada on Sunday.
 This matchup will be a rematch of Super Bowl LIV, as Kansas City attempts to win it all for the third time in five years.
 In 2020, the Chiefs prevailed 31-20, as Patrick Mahomes lifted the Lombardi Trophy for the first time.

 CBS will be broadcasting the Super Bowl in 2024.
-Reba McEntire is scheduled to sing the national anthem and eight-time Grammy Award-winning artist Usher is set to perform at the Pepsi Halftime Show.
+Reba McEntire is scheduled to sing the national anthem and eight-time Grammy Award-winning artist Usher is set to perform at the Apple Music Halftime Show.

 Find the Super Bowl 2024 date, kickoff time, TV channel, and more below.